chrislu2234/Jin-Di-Lu/README.md

 📙 Outside of my studies, I enjoy reading works in Psychology, Philosophy, Sociology, Literature, and Economics.
 I spend my spare time playing League of Legends and TFT.

-📚 As of last updating this, I'm currently reading Weike Wang's semi-biographical novel "Chemistry" and Byung-Chul Han's "The Burnout Society".
-My current favourite works  are: James Davies' "Sedated," Wayde Compton's "The Outer Harbour," Ha-Joon Chang's "23 Things They Don't Tell You About Capitalism," and Levitt and Dubner's "Freakonomics."
+📚 As of last updating this, I'm currently reading Nassim Taleb's "The Black Swan".
+My current favourite works are: James Davies' "Sedated," Ha-Joon Chang's "23 Things They Don't Tell You About Capitalism," and Levitt and Dubner's "Freakonomics."

 🎓 I'm also interested in applying into Graduate School in the United States.
 Let me know if you're interested in my work and what I have to offer!